 No bailout is worth the loss of sovereignty that is in full bloom in Greece at the hands of the bureaucrats in Brussels and who already are making noises about not having enough control over the sovereign nation’s budget.
 The United Kingdom which had a lot less to lose than Greece voted 52% to 48% to exit the European Union in June of 2017 precisely because they didn’t want Eurocrats calling the shots.

 I would give the Eurozone lenders a take it or leave it offer.
-Either they take the proffered haircut at 80% or Greece returns to the drachma, converts the remaining debt at the old exchange rate, prints money and thus ends up in in a better place financially.
+Either they take the proffered haircut at 80% or Greece returns to the drachma, converts the remaining debt at the old exchange rate of 350 drachmas to the euro, prints money and thus ends up in a better place financially.
 Meaningfully, credit-card-toting bureaucrats will not be telling Greece how it should run its internal affairs.
 This path of devaluing the currency will work by ratcheting down prices across the board and thus encouraging entrepreneurs to again take measured risks in lieu of running to offshore locations.
 It is true, the country will be excoriated in the European and American press and the economic, social, and political flak in the short term will be unceasing.
 Creditors, too, will have their day in court.
 Nerves of steel will be the order of the day.

 IS ARGENTINA THE MODEL?

-The roughly 50% write-down agreed to by Greek bondholders as part of the bailout has proved to be a Faustian deal.
+The roughly 50% write-down agreed to by Greek bondholders in 2011, in large measure under duress, as part of the bailout has proved to be a Faustian deal.
 Again, with little or no economic growth all the debt swaps in the world will fail to work miracles.
-And, for all of the talk about how Greece cannot be trusted to pay its debts unless it puts up sufficient collateral – some countries have suggested including the Parthenon and some Greek islands as collateral – the country has begun mortgaging its infrastructure by disposing of airports, seaports and highways.
+And, for all of the talk about how Greece cannot be trusted to pay its debts unless it puts up sufficient collateral – some countries have suggested including the Parthenon and some Greek islands as collateral – the country has begun mortgaging its infrastructure by disposing of utilities, airports, seaports and highways mostly to international consortia.
 Clearly, fire-sale privatizations were also part of the bailout scheme.
 But it doesn’t end there.
 The esoteric shell game cooked up by the European Central Bank known as the Securities Market Program, allowed the bank to buy Greek bonds in secondary markets at deep discounts while selling them at par.
 The profits, which should have been returned to Greece are in arrears to the tune of nearly $10 billion.

 The unarticulated reason for protecting Greek bond-holders throughout Europe, and the raison d’être for the Eurozone, in the first place, is that Germany covets as many captive, non-manufacturing country markets for its products as it can stand on the backs of its own citizens.
 It is clear that what Germany did not accomplish with tanks during World War II it is accomplishing with the complicity of the euro.
 In fact, it is an undervalued euro – in combination with relatively low wages – which in large measure explains Germany’s world-leading trade surplus of nearly $300 billion in 2019.
 Lest there be any doubt in anyone’s mind about German designs, it must be remembered that beginning in the late nineteenth century prominent German economists, politicians, and scientists held the view that it fell to Germany to “organize” the continent of Europe.
 That is hardly a faded dream.
 To this day that theme persists.
 German Sociologist, Wolfgang Streeck, author of How Will Capitalism End?
 Essays on a Failing System, for example, hails what he calls a “consolidation state” where a nation state’s market-conforming fiscal policy, a policy of austerity, and debt service take precedence over public policy.